 How to glaze madeleines?
 Unmold and let cool the baked cakes for 5 minutes.
-Dip top (not shell side) of each madeleine into the glaze and place madeleines bump up for the glaze to set.
+Dip the top (not the shell side) of each madeleine into the glaze and place the madeleine bump up for the glaze to set.

 Glaze the shell-patterned side of madeleines, especially with the use of honey as a glaze, if you prefer this way.

 Other madeleine flavors

 There are so many ways to flavor classic French madeleines by adding different ingredients to the batter.
 Here are a few flavor ideas for you:

 - Earl Grey tea: melt the butter, add two tea bags, and let the butter infuse for 10 minutes.
-Then discard tea bags and finish making the madeleine batter as directed.
+Then discard the tea bags and finish making the madeleine batter as directed.

 - Lavender: add one teaspoon of dried lavender to the melted butter and let steep for 5 minutes.
 Then pour the butter into a fine sieve and incorporate the infused butter into the cake batter.

 - Matcha: add one to two teaspoons of matcha powder to the mixture of sifted flour with baking powder.
 Make the batter as directed.